How to Mail a Check Safely

 In today’s fast-paced world, it’s easy to forget our roots.
 You might think of mailing checks as an outdated process, but the truth is that it’s still one of the most effective ways to handle payments.
 In fact, The Federal Reserve reported that checks comprise 15 percent of all non-cash payments.

 However, safely sending a check through the mail is slightly more involved than sending a postcard.
-Understanding safe check mailing procedures keeps your finances safe and prevents you from losses due to fraud.
+Understanding secure check mailing practices keeps your finances safe and prevents check fraud in the mail.
 This blog includes tips for mailing checks safely.

 Is It Safe To Mail a Check in the Mail?